 16/16″ equals one full inch, so rather than saying 16/16″, you would say an inch.

 Next, count the white arrows on every second mark or the next longest line, and you’ll see there are eight spaces.
 These lines are 1/8 of an inch apart, usually spoken as an eighth of an inch, and written as 1/8″.
-An eighth-inch is longer than a sixteenth, and its marks are the second-longest lines.
+An eighth-inch is longer than a sixteenth, and eighth-inch markings are the second-longest lines.

 Two sixteenth marks are equal to one eighth (1/16 + 1/16 = 2/16 but this fraction can be reduced.
 When a fraction is reduced, it’s written in the smallest value that will still produce a whole number.
 In other words, reducing a fraction divides the numerator (top number) and denominator (bottom number) by their greatest common divisor.
 For example, 2/16 is divisible by 2, and the reduced fraction is 1/8 (one eighth).